ssenmosip/mosip-temp-documentation/Pre-Registration-Sprint10-Service.md

 #### Other Failure details
 Error Code | Error Message | Error Description
 -----|----------|-------------
-PRG_BOOK_RCI_016|Availablity table not accessible|access to availibility table fails
+PRG_BOOK_RCI_016|Availablity table not accessible|access to availability table fails

 ### GET /appointment/preRegistrationId/:registrationCenterId?from_date=:Date&to_date=:Date
 This request is used to retrieve all pre-registration ids available for specified registration center and date range.